awsdocs/aws-cpp-developer-guide/doc_source/sdk-metrics.md

 ### Option 2: AWS Shared Config File<a name="option-2-aws-shared-config-file"></a>

 If no CSM configuration is found in the environment variables, the SDK looks for your default AWS profile field\.
 If `AWS_DEFAULT_PROFILE` is set to something other than default, update that profile\.

-To enable SDK Metrics, add `csm_enabled` to the shared config file located at `~/.aws/config`\.
+To enable SDK Metrics, add `csm_enabled` to the Shared config file located at `~/.aws/config`\.

 ```
 [default]